Pirapora: Economy

 The main economic activities are industry, cattle raising, farming (both extensive mechanized and subsistence), goods and services, and tourism.
 The GDP for 2005 was R$662,985,000.
 In the rural area there were 605 farms and a total agricultural area of 57,000 hectares, of which 38,000 ha. were planted, 14,000 were in natural pasture, and 13,000 ha. were in woodland or forest.
 2,800 people were dependent on farming.
 107 of the farms had tractors.
 In 2006 there were 9,600 head of cattle.
 With irrigation Pirapora has become a major producer of tropical fruits, growing eating grapes, papaya, mangoes, cantaloupe, and guava.
 There is also production on a smaller scale of corn, beans, rice, manioc, tomatoes, lettuce, and bananas.

 According to the city government site, Pirapora is the second most important city in the north of Minas, after Montes Claros, in industrial output.
 There is an industrial park where several small and medium industries are installed.
 Iron silicon, metallic silicon, and textiles are produced.

 Health and education

 In 2005 there were 39 health establishments—25 public and 14 private.
 There was 01 public hospital and 02 private hospitals.
 The number of hospital beds was 133.
 The Centro Regional de Saúde da Visão is a public clinic that specializes in eye surgery and attracts patients from all over the north of Minas Gerais.

 In 2007 there were three institutes of higher learning in the city: Instituto Educacional Santo Agostinho (private), União de Ensino de Minas Gerais Ltda (private), and UNIMONTES-Universidade Estadual de Montes Claros (public).

-The score on the Municipal Human Development Index was 0.758.
-Pirapora was ranked 235 out of 853 municipalities in the state, with Poços de Caldas in first place with 0.841 and Setubinha in last place with 0.568.
+Pirapora had a Municipal Human Development Index of 0.731 in 2010.